 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.

-What is Considered Normal Wear & Tear vs Damage in Tennessee?
+What is Considered Normal Wear and Tear in Tennessee?

 “Normal wear and tear” is deterioration that occurs naturally as a result of the tenant using the property as it was designed to be used.

 - Lightly scratched glass

 - Stained bath fixtures

 “Damage” means destruction to the rental unit that occurs because of abuse or negligence by a tenant during the course of the tenancy.

 - Heavily stained, burned, or torn carpets

 - Missing fixtures